‘The Happy Prince’ Opens in America

 The measure of any interpretation of a real-life figure, however, is often determined by how well the actor negotiates the nexus of impression and impersonation.
 For an exemplar of this think Frost/Nixon (2008) starring Frank Langella as Nixon (impression) and Michael Sheen as Frost (impersonation).

-And before leaving French impressionism perhaps we should mention the Symbolists who would not only enjoy Everett giving a public rendition of “The Boy I Love Is Up In The Gallery,” but would help us interpret his subsequent bar-room reverie and collapse to the floor—for surely somewhere in that prostrate figure is the fallen statue of the happy prince, and by extension Wilde’s own fall from grace.
+And before leaving French impressionism perhaps we should mention the Symbolists who would not only enjoy Everett as Wilde giving a public rendition of “The Boy I Love Is Up In The Gallery,” but it would help us interpret the symbolism of his subsequent bar-room reverie and collapse to the floor—for surely somewhere in that prostrate figure is the fallen statue of the happy prince, and by extension Wilde’s own fall from grace.

 The drunken Wilde, although he is laughed at by the clientele, is not included for us to laugh with.
 Indeed, it is a brave move to give us a generally more intoxicated Oscar than we have seen.
 This more mature reading of his character is borne out by Ashley Robins’ diagnosis that Oscar was prey to a familial tendency towards alcoholism.
 We should be grateful for Everett’s uncompromising approach in this respect, for all too often we venerate the excesses of our historical heroes without visualizing the human toll.